 MSP coverage for migrants has been amended in a number of ways during the crisis.
-Information concerning extended coverage can be found on the BC Government website under COVID-19 Frequently Asked Questions BC.
+Information concerning extended coverage can be found under Medical Services Plan Response to COVID-19.
 Coverage during the crisis has been expanded to include:

 - Individuals present in BC who would otherwise not be eligible for coverage under MSP will be provided provincially insured health care coverage for services related to suspected or confirmed cases of infection with COVID-19.
 This is contingent on them having called 8-1-1 or otherwise being advised by a medical professional to seek care for symptoms related to COVID-19.
 Services for unrelated conditions that are performed on non-eligible MSP patients will remain uninsured.

 - All Temporary Foreign Workers who have come to work in BC during the pandemic and cannot access private insurance will be covered under MSP.

 - People whose work or study permits have expired in Canada may continue to receive temporary MSP coverage.
 This includes people who have applied for a new permit and therefore have the right to continue to work or study in Canada (referred to as “implied status”) while their new application is decided.